ethpm/web3.js/packages/web3-eth-packaging/USE_CASES.md

 await instance.deploy().send();
 ```

-## Interact with pre-deployed contract
+### Interact with pre-deployed contract

-Assume that `MathLib` is a package artifact object.
+Assume that `MathLib` is a contract artifact object.

 ```js
 const options = {